theupdateframework/pep-on-pypi-with-tuf/README.rst

 also downloads from the repository.
 If the downloaded target files are trustworthy, TUF then hands them over to the package manager.

-`Metadata`__ provides information about each of the required metadata files and their expected content.
+The `Metadata`__ document provides information about each of the required metadata and their expected content.
 The next section covers the different kinds of metadata recommended for PyPI.

 __ https://github.com/theupdateframework/tuf/blob/develop/METADATA.md